DiegelD/CarND-Path-Planning-Project/README.md

  <p></p>

 ## 2) Prediction
-What makes predictions interesting but also but also challenging is its inherently multi-modal.
+What makes predictions interesting but also but also challenging is its inherently multi-multimodality.
 Means for example where will be a non ego car in the next 5ms (Figure 2 first image).
-Prediction is done in general ether model based or data driven based.
+Prediction is done in general ether **model based** or **data driven** based.
 Lately also Hybride approaches occurred.
 * Model based approaches uses mathematical models to predict the trajectories.
 * Data driven approaches relay on machine learning an examples to learn from.